 Liberating Arts builds on the highly successful 2016 Liberating Arts Day and is a hybrid event that shares characteristics with an arts festival, an academic conference and a celebration of trade unionism such as the Tolpuddle Festival and the Durham Miners’ Gala.

-The festival will feature a three-day programme of cultural discussions, workshops and performances that will allow trade unionists, academics, cultural workers and creative activists from the UK and beyond to share insights about the central role of culture in our collective struggle for a more equal and just world.
+The festival on Saturday 4th Nov 2017 will feature a programme of cultural discussions, workshops and performances that will allow trade unionists, academics, cultural workers and creative activists from the UK and beyond to share insights about the central role of culture in our collective struggle for a more equal and just world.

 Aims of Liberating Arts 2017: